MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **General unhandled errors**

-All unknown and unhandled errors that are not covered by the lists above will use the error code: **Unknown**
+All unknown and unhandled errors that aren't covered by the lists above will use the error code: **Unknown**

 ## Environments

 Environments are the instances of the application that have been set up for the tenant.
 An instance can be of either a production type or a sandbox type.
-Currently, only three production environments and three sandbox environments can be created per tenant.
-The environment APIs can be used to get information about the environments currently set up for the tenant, create a new environment using sample data or as a sandbox copy of the production environment, and delete an environment.
+Currently, it's only possible to create three production environments and three sandbox environments per tenant.
+The environment APIs can be used to:

+- Get information about the environments currently set up for the tenant
+- Create a new environment using sample data or as a sandbox copy of the production environment
+- Delete an environment.

 > [!NOTE]
 > Special care should be taken when deleting a production environment as the data will not be recoverable